Becoming You With Julie

 • ½ cup edamame, thawed, optional

-• ¼ cup each: fresh cilantro, basil, and mint, chopped, mint is optional
+• ¼ cup fresh cilantro, chopped

-• 1 recipe spicy Thai peanut sauce, see Notes
+• 1 recipe spicy thai peanut sauce, see Notes

-• 1 recipe Crispy Baked Tofu, optional
+• 1 recipe crispy baked tofu, optional but suggested

 • Lime wedges, for serving, optional